oldenj/certify.sh/README.md

 # Requirements
 The script uses **curl** to fetch the Letsencrypt intermediary certificate.

+There has to be a webserver ready to serve the challenge files.

 The script also requires an OpenSSL configuration file to generate the certificate signing requests.

 PKI_DIR/openssl.cnf